mtoensing/simpletoc/readme.txt

 * Works with popular AMP plugins.

 == Changelog ==

 = 6.4.3 =
+* Added: A pointer cursor on hover for the hidden TOC

+= 6.4.3 =
 * Added: Utilizes the browser's built-in details tag for a collapsible interface.
 Thanks @infinitnet